andreaseger/redis_storage/readme.md

 If you want or need to find records based on a attribute you have to add it to the index_for array like this.

-    def self.index_for
-      [:some, :attributes, :to, :index]
+    index :some, :attributes, :to, :index
-    end

 The elements should be symbols and have to also be element of attrs.
 After that you can use the following to get the the instance.